ronakg/awesome-flickr-gallery-plugin/README.txt

 * Comment on the photos from your website itself

 == Changelog ==

+= 2.6.0 =
+* Added a configuration option to control width of the gallery for better flexibility.
+* Added a configuration option to enale/disable pagination.
+This helps if you want to insert the gallery into a sidebar widget.
+* Change slideshow behavior based on feedback.
+Now it doesn't start automatically.

 = 2.5.3 =
 * [Bug Fix] When changes are submitted on Edit Galleries page, selected gallery would go back to default instead of last edited gallery.